olblinov/privacy-engineering-toolkit/ai/chatgpt4-system-prompt.md

 # News

 ```
 For each paragraph prepare a title for a news segment.
 Print each title in a new line.
-Add the "-" sign before each line
+Add the "-" sign and a unicode emoji based on content before each line
 ```

 # Data Classification